Advice for businesses

 For security advice on business premises and working from home, please see.

-Our regulatory services team are here to make sure that businesses are following the new closure rules, if you have a concern please email Regulatory Services.
+Our regulatory services team is here to make sure that businesses are following the closure rules, if you have a concern please email Regulatory Services.

 For information on business rates and reductions, please see our Business rates relief and reductions page.

 View the latest government workplace safety guidance for different employment settings that now include pubs, bars and restaurants, hotels, other guest accommodation, hairdressers, beauticians and skin piercers on Gov.UK's Working safely during Coronavirus page.

 We have produced a Health and Safety Executive (HSE) website.to help you ensure that your workplace is Covid-secure.
 If you have less than five employees, you do not have to write anything down, but it might help if you do.
 For further advice on what to include in your Covid-19 risk assessment, visit the